-&lt;sup>21 Other mandatory spending in 2021 from legislation enacted in response to the COVID-19 pandemic is considered temporary and is not assumed to increase with nominal GDP.
+21 Other mandatory spending in 2022 from legislation enacted in response to the COVID-19 pandemic is considered temporary and is not assumed to increase with nominal GDP.
 Such spending is identified using Disaster Emergency Fund Code attributes in budget execution data for the following: the Families First Coronavirus Response Act (P.L.
 116-127); the CARES Act (P.L.
 116-136); the Paycheck Protection Program and Health Care Enhancement Act (P.L.
 116-139); the CAA (P.L.
 116-260, Division N); and the ARP (P.L.
 117-2).
 Spending data for COVID-19 response legislation are available on USAspending.gov.

-&lt;sup>22 This assumed growth rate for other mandatory programs after 2022 is slightly higher than the average growth rate in the most recent OMB and Congressional Budget Office 10-year budget baselines.
+22 This assumed growth rate for other mandatory programs after 2023 is slightly higher than the average growth rate in the most recent OMB and CBO 10- year budget baselines.